mcvine/mcvine/docs/sphinx/index.rst

 Currently MCViNE software is only available for the Linux platform.
 Detailed installation instructions for MCViNE are available at :ref:`Installation <installation>`.

+..
 Building the source is driven by a python script, but the underlying build engine is based on gnu make.

 .. usages of instrument simulation applications,

+..
 The MCViNE :ref:`user documentation <mcvinedocs>` includes :ref:`explanations of MCViNE concepts <philosophy>`, :ref:`tutorials <tutorials>`,
    :ref:`usage of neutron components <Components>`, and
    :ref:`instructions for creating a sample assembly <SampleAssembly>`.

-At this point, MCViNE is under the git version control system, and MCViNE source code is available for online-browsing at `the github site <https://github.com/mcvine/mcvine>`_.
+..
+At this point, MCViNE is under the git version control system, MCViNE source code is available for online-browsing at `the github site <https://github.com/mcvine/mcvine>`_.

 ..